trixie909/LidAngleSensor/README.md

 Notes:
 - On Apple Silicon, `-arch arm64` is correct.
 On Intel Macs, you can use `-arch x86_64` or omit `-arch`.
 Intel macs don't have the feature tho, so it won't be very useful.
-- Disabling code signing is fine for local debug builds if you are not mr. gold.
+- Disabling code signing is fine for local debug builds if you are not Mr. Gold.

 ### Run